 Reminder: As part of the regular Citywide Coordinated Garbage Program (1-4-unit residential properties), residents can dispose of 2-3 bulky items each year.
 This includes electronics, appliances, mattresses, and many other items.
 Visit stpaul.gov/bulky for more information.

-A postcard with more details about the drop-off events will be mailed to Saint Paul households soon.
+A postcard with more details about the drop-off events will be mailed to Saint Paul households in August.
 Additional information can be found at stpaul.gov/drop-offs.

 For a list of alternative ways to dispose of items that cannot be put in your recycling, use Ramsey County’s disposal search engine.

 Rent ClearStream Containers

 Did you know?
 MGCC has ClearStream Containers to help promote zero waste events!
 When you plan your next event, call our office to reserve the recycling and/or compost containers.
 For a $50 refundable deposit, you’ll receive the containers, recyclable or compostable bags, instructions for use, and signage.
 Call, or fill out the reservation form by clicking the button below!

 Thank you for your help in reducing event waste!

 Questions?
 Contact MGCC at 651-695-4000 or firstname.lastname@example.org .

 When food scraps break down in a landfill, they contribute significantly to greenhouse gas emissions.
 In fall 2015, 14 Mac-Grove families participated in a 6 week long challenge to reduce the amount of food they waste at home.
 On average, they reduced their food waste by 16%

 See below for resources that will teach you strategies for eliminating food waste, discover recipes for using first what’s in your cupboards, and gather your friends or family to join you in the FOOD: Too Good Too Waste challenge.